Meet Our Staff

 Alexandria Lish (she/ her) is a Senior at Livermore High School and has been involved in theatre with the Pleasanton Youth Theatre Company since she was in 7th grade!
 Her first role was when she was 5 and played little Cosette in a Tracy High production of Les Misérables.
 Since then, she has participated in countless shows, including The Phantom Tollbooth, School of Rock, Bring It On, Titanic, and Peter and the Starcatcher.
 She loves to teach and participate in all aspects of theatre and is thrilled to be a member of the youth theatre program crew for her third year!
 Alex intends on attending a 4-year after graduation, and wants to major in Communications with a minor in Business.
 Until then, she will spend her time working, going on adventures with friends, being involved on her campus, playing lacrosse, and filling out her billions of college applications.
 She can’t wait to teach your kiddos!

 Tyler Sullivan (she/ her) was born in Pittsburgh, Pennsylvania and was very upset when she moved to California at the age of 7 and there weren’t celebrities everywhere.
 Shortly after recovering from the lack of celebrities, Tyler began bugging Andrew and Jeff every summer as a proud participant of the city of Pleasanton’s drama camps.
 She went on to complete over 15 shows at Firehouse during the city’s partnership with BACT, her favorite of which was James and the Giant Peach because she got to spray whipped cream into her mouth.
 Tyler is an alumni of the High School Music Collaborative and still spends a lot of her time writing music and practicing various instruments.
-She just graduated from Foothill High School (‘sko falcs!) and is beyond excited to be continuing her education at NYU as a music education major (please let her know if you have any good winter coat recommendations).
+She graduated from Foothill High School in 2022 (‘sko falcs!) and is beyond excited to be continuing her education at NYU as a music education major (please let her know if you have any good winter coat recommendations).
 While she still has a lot of learning to do herself, she is thrilled to be helping kids learn to love the arts through the same programs that made her love them.

 Leila Brown grew up doing theatre productions at the Firehouse, and is stoked to teach there now!
 Her passion lies within educating children, as she is studying to become an elementary school teacher.
 Whether it is in a school classroom or a theatre classroom, she loves helping children find their passions and hopes to provide a safe environment for them.
 When she is not teaching, she is reading, songwriting, spending time with her family, or at Disneyland (and if not at Disneyland, she is 100% jamming to Disneyland Park music).
 The Pleasanton Youth Theatre Company has taught her to unapologetically be herself and to believe in herself, and it is an honor to be working at a place so supportive and so kind.